universitytheater/utheater.github.io/_bylaws/1_bylaws_deans_men.md

 ### C. Dean's Men Activities and University Theater

 The Dean’s Men retain the right to perform sonnets, collections of scenes, etc. throughout the school year and summer as opportunities arise and as they see fit.
 The Dean’s Men understand that when they engage in these opportunities they are representing the Shakespeare face of University Theater and will act accordingly.

+At all events hosted by The Dean’s Men, members of The Dean’s Men Board should designate multiple individuals to be “event monitors” that are designated beforehand.
+The contact information of these individuals should be physically posted at the gathering and presented alongside all instances of event advertisement/information (email, Facebook, etc).
+Event monitors should be aware of their position before the event and available during and after the event for individuals to voice concerns.
+In addition, a member of Dean’s Men Board should clearly post the University Theater Harassment, Discrimination, and Sexual Misconduct Resource Sheet at the event.

+In accordance with University Theater, the Dean’s Men and Dean’s Men shows will follow the Chicago Code of Conduct (CCOC) that University Theater has adopted, and the Dean’s Men Board will attend the PSA and Title IX trainings coordinated by Committee.

 ### D. Artistic Autonomy